-Students typically choose to major in one of six areas; Accounting, Finance, Marketing, Organizational Behavior, Operations, and Strategy and Entrepreneurship.
+Students typically choose to major in one of six areas; Accounting, Finance, Marketing, Organizational Behavior, Operations and Strategy and Entrepreneurship.
 Course requirements include 10 courses in your major and supporting areas and five courses in research methodology.
-We also expect that students will have or acquire knowledge of each of the five functional areas of business, microeconomics and macroeconomics equivalent to that in the first year of an MBA program.
+We also expect students will have or acquire knowledge of each of the five functional areas of business, microeconomics and macroeconomics equivalent to that in the first year of an MBA program.

 Your are required to complete a research paper during the summer and fall after your first year in the program.
 You will work closely with faculty to produce a potentially publishable paper.
 We will evaluate it much the same way as a journal’s editorial review board would.
 The paper helps you develop research skills and experience.

 Complete a summer research paper at the end of your first year in the program

 Pass an area examination in your second year